walterchoi/autosql/README.md

 ---

-## Supported languages / Dependencies
+## Supported languages and Dependencies

 Currently AutoSQL only supports MySQL and pgSQL.
 To support these SQL dialects, this repository has two optional dependencies